 - Menu URLs can’t be direct links to third-party ordering or delivery services.

-Maintaining consistent names and categories across all of your business locations helps users quickly identify your business on Google Maps and search results.
+Maintain consistent names and categories across all of your business locations to help customers quickly identify your business on Google Maps and search results.

 All locations must have the same name unless the business’s real world representation consistently varies from location to location.
 All locations must also have the same category if they provide the same service.

 All business locations within the same country must have the same name for all locations.
 For example, all Home Depot locations should use the name "The Home Depot" rather than "Home Depot" or "The Home Depot at Springfield".

 - If you have multiple types of businesses, sub-brands, multiple departments, or various types of operations such as retail and wholesale, they may also have a distinct name so long as it is consistently applied to all locations of that business.

 - Acceptable name variations: "Walmart Supercenter" and "Walmart Express"; "Nordstrom" and "Nordstrom Rack"; "Gap" and "babyGap"